Secondary Site Navigation

-- What is the quickest way to get my license?
+- What is the quickest way to get my registration?

-- By completing a license application in person at an Alaska Fish and Game office.
-You will be issued a temporary license that is good for 21 days.
+- By completing a registration application in person at an Alaska Fish and Game office.
+You will be issued a temporary registration that is good for 21 days.

-- How long will it take for me to get my license once I've applied?
+- How long will it take for me to get my registration once I've applied?

 - If your application is complete it should take no longer than a couple of days to process.

 - Why can't I guide off the online confirmation number?

 - The confirmation number you receive at the end of an internet transaction lets you know your credit card was accepted.
 It is not a valid guide/operator number.

 - If my U.S. Coast Guard license is pending can I still get my ADF&G guide registration?